CodeGuru45/django-website/README.md

 ## Usage

 After cloning the repository run pip install -r requirements.txt to install all the project requirements.
 I recommend doing this in a virtual environment.
+If running the site locally note that the username and password environemnt variables (in settings.py) must be set accordingly